arhanjain/polaris/docs/custom_environments.md

     └── initial_conditions.json  (defined via GUI)
 ```

 Add the new environment to the [environments file](../src/polaris/environments/__init__.py), following the same pattern as the default 6 environments.
 You can also see how to define a rubric to score rollouts with just a few lines of code.
+Now you can use this environment by changing the `--environment` flag in the eval script.

 After testing the environment, please consider submitting a PR to upload it to the [PolaRiS-Hub](https://huggingface.co/datasets/owhan/PolaRiS-Hub)!
 See below for instructions.